CuriousOne23/WhenMathPrays/docs/future_interactive_edit_requirements.md

 **Success Criteria:**
 - Load `single_dating_to_love_M1.csv`
 - Lock days 0 and 60
-- Drag day 30 `vulnerability` from 3 → 5
+- Drag day 30 `altruism` from 3 → 5
 - See gamma_self trajectory shift in real-time
 - Save as `single_dating_to_love_M1_modified.csv` with locks preserved